CodeupClassroom/redwood_web_exercises/README.md

     * The character at index `0` is `c`
     * The character at index `3` is `e`

+## Chrome debugger

+1. Open your Chrome dev tools
+1. Switch to the Sources tab
+1. Click on the file name that contains your JavaScript code
+1. Add a breakpoint in the first line ypu want  to debug (click to left of the line number, the line will become blue-ish)
+1. Refresh your page
+1. Use the button "Step over" to move between lines

 ## Resources

 ### For typing and shortcuts